Data Exporting, Sharing, and Integrations

 Contact Record API (Application Programming Interface)

 Similar to our Resource API, this solution requires the assistance of a technical person on your side.
-This is an outbound service that securely transmits your contact record data to a third-party restful API/web hook as those records are created or updated in iCarol, allowing for near real-time sharing of your contact record data.
+This is a service that securely transmits your contact record data to a third-party restful API/web hook as those records are created or updated in iCarol, allowing for near real-time sharing of your contact record data.
 Customers could have that data automatically pushed into another program, if that other program has such capabilities.
-The Contact Record Outbound API is used by iCarol customers to improve continuity of care, contribute data to partner dashboards, and more.
+The Contact Record API is used by iCarol customers to improve continuity of care, contribute data to partner dashboards, and more.

 Learn more about the Contact Record API.